 Another report by the American Heart Association states that brisk walking at least 150 minutes per week is associated with a lower risk of heart disease, diabetes, high blood pressure, and high cholesterol.

-Studies have found that storing a lot of fat in the midsection is associated with the risk of diseases, such as heart disease and type 2 diabetes.
+Studies have found that storing a lot of fat in the midsection is

 Whether choosing walking or running, exercise can help a person reduce their belly fat.